henryaj/ruby-refresher/README.md

 # Ruby Refresher

-At this point, we've had a couple of weeks away from Ruby propery – getting  to grips with things like JavaScript, CoffeeScript, and node.js.
+At this point, we've had a couple of weeks away from Ruby proper – getting to grips with things like JavaScript, CoffeeScript, and node.js.

 Here, we're given some Ruby challenges to solve.
 I think I had some elegant solutions to some of these problems – and after a fornight of fighting with JavaScript testing frameworks, this challenge was a joy.